smithscarborough/cube-news-app/README.md

 ### Because there's different sides to every story.

-#### Cube News is a serverless, RSS news aggregator application which pulls the latest, breaking stories from top media outlets, with categories in news, business, tech, and sports.
+#### Cube News is a serverless, RSS news aggregator application which pulls the latest, breaking stories from top media outlets from around the world, with categories in news, business, tech, and sports.

 ##### TECHNOLOGIES USED:
 * React.js